-Info: When using the Rede Expressos website choose “Lisboa Sete Rios” as the to/from location, as this is the main bus station in Lisbon and will provide the most departures.
+Insight: The Rede Expressos bus station in Lisbon is called Sete Rios, when navigating the Rede Expressos website choose “Lisboa Sete Rios” as the “to/from” location, as this will provide the most departures.

 Tavira bus station is surprisingly large considering the few daily departures from here.
-The bus station (GPS: 37.12714, -7.65261) is 200m from the Ponte Romana Bridge and the centre of Tavira, and the ticket office is open from 7:30 until 19:00 every day.
+The bus station (GPS: 37.12714, -7.65261) is only a short walk to the centre of Tavira (200m to the Ponte Romana Bridge).
+The ticket office is open from 7:30 until 19:00 every day.

 A complete list of all of our Algarve guides